nathanrhead/code-challenges/leetcode/medium/product-of-array-sans-self/product-of-array-sans-self.md

 ## Big O

-The two-pass method avoids the need for division and keeps the time complexity at O(n) with constant space complexity (not counting the output array), which is critical for large datasets.
+- Time: The two-pass method avoids the need for division and keeps the time complexity at O(n) with constant space complexity (not counting the output array), which is critical for large datasets.
 It achieves the task without unnecessary complexity by leveraging the multiplicative properties of the numbers.
+- Space: O(1), the output array being a given and not counted in auxiliary space.

 ## Notes